apaolillo/mojort/README.md

 ## Package dependencies

 We support running experiments on Ubuntu 24.04.
-They depend on dependencies, as well as specific kernel images:
+They depend on package dependencies, as well as specific kernel images:

 ```bash
 sudo apt update